nmpierson/asheville_crime_data/README.md

  <p>In order to replicate the data transformation and geotagging steps, Python is required.
 The necessary modules
   for running are included in requirements.txt. </p>
  <p> Note: the script utilizes the open source Nominatim API to encampment and arrest coordinates.
 This API
   is capped at ~1 request per second and can therefore be time-consuming.
-If a faster API is available to you, it is recommended to rewrite the location function to utilize the faster API. </p>
+If a faster API is available, it is recommended to rewrite the location function to utilize the faster API. </p>
  <p> In order to replicate the mapping steps, Jupyter Notebook and geopandas are required.
 See https://geopandas.org/en/stable/getting_started/install.html for
   detailed installation information. </p>